 Something for Autographs – My boys are too young to know about autographs and it’s not personally my thing, but we saw many children collecting characters’ signatures as a keepsake.
 Better yet, my friend Anjali packed a blank picture frame that she gave to her steward to have the characters sign without having to track down each one during her stay.
 Then you can put a photo from your travels inside it.
 Check out ideas like an autograph book and more from Kids on a Plane.

-Power Strip – There are no power outlets in the bathrooms, only two by the vanity area.
-The Wave Phones take up one, so my husband and I had to negotiate the use of the other plug to charge our phones and cameras.
+Power Strip – There are no power outlets in the bathrooms and only two by the vanity area on the Disney Dream.
+The Wave Phones take up one plug, so my husband and I had to negotiate the use of the other plug to charge our phones and cameras.
 Thus, you may want to bring a small power strip or power outlet for extra plugs.
 The hair dryer has its own unique plug, so no need to worry there.
 UPDATE: Power strips are banned from the ship, but you still might want to pack a travel outlet and only use while in the room.
+Also, the Disney Wonder ship has two extra USB outlets on the room’s digital clock, which was such a lifesaver, but the Disney Dream did not.